renehorstmann/Pixelc/doc.md

 ![img](doc/rainbow_kernel.png)

-Create a kernel from that canvas and draw your rainbow
+Create a kernel from that canvas and draw your rainbow.

 ![img](doc/rainbow.png)